Business continuity planning

 - Get an IT support and repair contract that offers same day call-out

-If your broadband goes down and you don't have a back-up line consider using a business lounge or hot desk (these usually come with free wifi as standard) or hire a private office
+- If your broadband goes down and you don’t have a back-up line consider using a business lounge or hot desk (these usually come with free wifi as standard)

-Make sure you know how to login to your email using a webmail interface so you can send and recieve emails from anywhere
+- Make sure you know how to login to your email using a webmail interface (and what the passwords are!) so you can send and recieve emails from anywhere

-If your business relies only on passing trade should you be offering mail order facilities or an online shop as well
+- If your business relies only on passing trade offer mail order facilities or an online ecommerce shop as well

 Business continuity checklist